-Fixate is a closed facebook page where historically, both sufferers and family members post informative articles or make recommendations about movies, podcasts or youtube clips which they feel are helpful.
+Fixate is a closed Facebook page where historically, both individuals, partners and family members have posted informative articles or make recommendations about movies, podcasts or Youtube clips which they feel are helpful.

 It is also a way for people to connect.
 You may like to meet up for a chat in person, or message or phone each other purely as a way of talking through any issues and to feel that you are not alone.

-The Fixate Facebook page will continue as a closed page to host more private personal information and as a means of providing support.
+The Fixate Facebook page will continue as a closed page to host more private personal discussions and as a means of providing support.
 If you want to join, simply search from Fixate on Facebook and ask to join.
 You will be asked a couple of questions.
 You might like to post a little about your situation and where you live.
 If you don’t feel comfortable with this approach, another way is to email us at email@example.com

 Many individuals living with OCD, of course, may find it difficult to reach out for this type of support.
 They may be embarrassed about their thoughts and their compulsions, they may be feeling incredibly scared, angry and anxious.
 Please respect their bravery.

-One of the things that comes through in the literature about OCD, is that for both the sufferer and the caregiver, sharing information can go a long way in helping realising they, or you, are not alone.
+One of the things that comes through in the literature about OCD, is that for both individuals with OCD, and the caregiver, sharing information can go a long way in helping realising they, or you, are not alone.

 You are likely to want to find a therapist that is experienced in Cognitive Behavioural Therapy (CBT) and specifically in Obsessive Compulsive Therapy.
 The word ‘cognitive’ in CBT refers to specific methods and techniques that help change faulty ideas and beliefs, including those prevalent in OCD.
 The word ‘behaviour’ refers to methods for changing behaviour or the actions, such as compulsive rituals of OCD.
 It can include many approaches and techniques.